How I got from Hyper Consumerism to Sustainability

 The word you’re looking for is conflicted.
 I was very conflicted.
 My upbringing and my fascination for nature did not go hand in hand.
 They mixed together like cheese and pasta.
 No, wait, those actually go well together.
 They were like Vincent and Jules.
 No, that’s not it either.
 You get the idea.
 Back to our story, I became consumed by city life.
 I was in the Rat Race.
 Keeping up with my classmates’ stuff was my top priority most of my adolescence.
 So here I am, in high school, being a materialistic prick, a hoarder, a hyper-consumer, buying everything that looked nice, or interesting or was simply ON SALE.

 At the same time, my love of nature and life in general extended to many other things.
 I admired handcrafted work and I had great respect for objects.
 Not in the materialistic sense, but rather respect for the creation process of that object.
 I was perfectly aware that someone put a lot of work and craftsmanship into making it.
 Yeah, I know most things we buy today come from factories, but I was young and an idiot, so get off my case.
 The point is, I knew the value of things.
-I would never, ever throw away anything 2, I was extremely attached to my toys as a child, I had a lot of items with sentimental value and I hung onto them for decades.
+I would never, ever throw away anything 2Another lovely trait passed down by generations in my family: hoarding the shit out of everything., I was extremely attached to my toys as a child, I had a lot of items with sentimental value and I hung onto them for decades.
 I still do.

 If you combine my respect for stuff with hyper-consumerism you get a person who is buying insane amounts of things and never throws away ANYTHING.
 This, my friends, is how you end up with 20 sacks of clothes, moved from rent to rent, over a span of 15 years.
 You heard me.
 I moved clothes which were in my possession since I was f*cking 15 to every rent I have ever lived in.
 I literally had to pay a truck to take all my goddamn shit from one place to another.